c-dilks/clas12-env/README.md

 # clas12-env

-### Overview
-This is just a [modulefile](https://modules.sourceforge.net/)-based environment setup for CLAS12 software.  *Note, the modulefiles and software builds for GEANT4/GEMC used in this environment are [documented separately](https://geant4.jlab.org/node/1) and can be used independently.*

-### In Use
-The main branch is deployed on CVMFS for running software at JLab, on the Open Science Grid, or on any supported operating system with CVMFS access:
+This is a [modulefile](https://modules.sourceforge.net/)-based environment setup for CLAS12 software.
+The main branch is deployed on CVMFS for running software at JLab, on the Open Science Grid, or on any supported operating system with CVMFS access.

-`/cvmfs/oasis.opensciencegrid.jlab.org/jlab/hallb/clas12/sw`

 The documentation for just using these environment modules has so far been [maintained at this wiki](https://clasweb.jlab.org/wiki/index.php/CLAS12_Software_Environment_@_JLab).

+*Note, the modulefiles and software builds for GEANT4/GEMC used in this environment are [documented separately](https://geant4.jlab.org/node/1) and can be used independently.*

+## Quick Start

+Only at JLab:

+`module use /scigroup/cvmfs/hallb/clas12/sw/modulefiles`

+or, from anywhere with CVMFS:

+`module use /cvmfs/oasis.opensciencegrid.org/jlab/hallb/clas12/sw/modulefiles`

+To get the full CLAS12 "production" environment in one shot:

+`module load clas12`

-### Special Modules
+## Special Modules
 Most modules here just update one's environment for a single, particular software package, by adding that package's directories to some runtime search path(s).
 The modules below are a bit different.
 Note that `module show` will print what a given module will do to your environment.
 * clas12
   * loads a bunch of other modules to provide a full CLAS12 environment in one shot